ClickCease

 Electrical Issues Cause Car Fire Hazard

-According to Nissan, the car fire hazard is caused by a poorly insulated electric connector that is located in the driver’s footwell, the area in a vehicle where the driver’s legs go.
-If water and salt collect in this area, it may be absorbed by adhesive tape on the connector, which could cause corrosion and could potentially result in electrical failures or even a fire.
-Drivers may notice their power window doesn’t operate properly or may see their all-wheel-drive warning light illuminate.
+According to Nissan, the car fire hazard is caused by a poorly insulated electric connector located in the driver’s footwell, the area where the driver’s legs go.
+If water and salt collect in this area, they may be absorbed by adhesive tape on the connector, which could cause corrosion and potentially result in electrical failures or even a fire.
+Drivers may notice that their power window doesn’t operate properly or that their all-wheel-drive warning light is illuminated.

-Nissan has also told NHTSA that it doesn’t have a fix yet for this problem, but expects to have one by spring 2022.
-Nissan will notify owners of the problem in March and will contact them as soon as it is ready to repair the vehicles.
-If you are a vehicle owner and have questions or concerns about the reported car fire hazard, please contact Nissan customer service at 800-867-7669
+Nissan has also told NHTSA that it doesn’t have a fix yet for this problem but expects to have one by spring 2022.
+Nissan will inform owners of the issue in March and contact them when the cars are ready for repair.
+If you are a vehicle owner and have questions or concerns about the reported car fire hazard, don’t hesitate to contact Nissan customer service at 800-867-7669.

 Auto Product Liability issues

 Vehicle fires are a serious problem.
 These types of incidents could result in catastrophic injuries or fatalities triggered by burns and smoke inhalation.
-If you own one of these recalled vehicles, it is crucial to stay on top of the recall process and get your free repair from a Nissan dealer as soon as it becomes available.
+If you own one of these recalled vehicles, staying on top of the recall process and getting your free repair from a Nissan dealer as soon as it becomes available is crucial.

 Source: https://www.consumerreports.org/car-recalls-defects/nissan-rogue-recalled-for-fire-risk-and-electrical-issues-a4879259490/